 };

-component, we can call the function when the action button is triggered.
+component, we can call the function when the “cancel” or “done” buttons are triggered.

 ...old,